As Central Asia's largest economy, Kazakhstan is an attractive prospect for expats looking for career development.

-Most expats employed in Kazakhstan will find themselves working in the nation's capital, Astana, or in Almaty.
-Abundant natural resources and a variety of thriving industries offer a number of opportunities for expats considering working in Kazakhstan.
+Most expats working in Kazakhstan will find themselves in the nation's capital, Astana (previously Nur-Sultan) or in Almaty.
+Abundant natural resources and a variety of thriving industries offer many opportunities for expats considering employment in Kazakhstan.

 Job market in Kazakhstan

-Kazakhstan has a number of valuable natural resources including oil, gas and metals.
-Prominent industries include engineering, construction, mining, IT and finance.
+Kazakhstan has several valuable natural resources, including oil, gas and metals.
+Prominent industries include engineering, construction, mining and manufacturing.
 As is the case with many countries in Asia, there is a high demand for English teachers.

-There are also a number of expat government workers and diplomats working in Kazakhstan, most of which are based in Astana.
+There are also some expat government workers and diplomats working in Kazakhstan, most of whom are based in Astana.

 Finding a job in Kazakhstan

-Many of the expats working in Kazakhstan are employed by multinational companies.
+Many expats working in Kazakhstan are employed by multinational companies through an intra-company transfer.
+This is a relatively easy way to secure a role in Kazakhstan.
 Others are not as lucky and have to face the daunting task of finding a job in Kazakhstan.

-Online job boards and classified sections in local newspapers are a good place to start the search, but making personal connections in the country is likely to yield better results and more opportunities.
-LinkedIn can be a valuable resource in this case, as can local business meet-ups.
+Online job boards and classified sections in local newspapers are great places to start the search, but making personal connections in the country is likely to yield better results and more opportunities.
+LinkedIn can also be a valuable resource, as can local business meet-ups.

 Work culture in Kazakhstan